amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

 Fortunately we can have SBT to do that for us.
 You can ask SBT to automatically enable a plugin only for projects on which another specific plugin is enabled.
 This is possible using SBT **auto plugins**.

-Create an Scala file (with `.scala` extension) in your `project` directory which extends `AutoPlugin`.
+Create a Scala file (with `.scala` extension) in your `project` directory which extends `AutoPlugin`.
 That's how you create SBT auto plugins:

 ```scala
 import sbt._